 The shareholders elect a Shareholders' Committee and this group not only appoints the Board of Directors but also provides a consultative role for the Board and management.
 The Shareholders' Committee review the Statement of Corporate Intent, the Annual Report, and other relevant company disclosures and statements.
 The Asset Management Plan is also available for reference, to inform, and to comment on.
-This process provides shareholder feedback and provides the principal means of managing conflicts between most stakeholder interests and asset management practices.
-The shareholders are also able to address any specific issues at the Annual General Meeting, but more commonly they would use the Shareholder's Committee as the conduit to resolve any issues of principle.
-Section 3.2 details the representative voice that the Shareholders' Committee provides between all shareholder/consumers and how this influences the asset management philosophy of EA Networks.
-Other stakeholders are typically consulted on an issue-by-issue basis as and when required.

-It is noteworthy that EA Networks shares/shareholders are not a straight-forward vehicle for raising additional capital.
+This process provides It is noteworthy that EA Networks shares/shareholders are not a straight-forward vehicle for raising additional capital.
 Unlike a listed company, raising capital is largely limited to borrowing from banks or similar institutions.
 The cooperative company structure makes it very challenging to raise capital outside this avenue.